Skip to main content

 Example of using the template engine

-One of the great advantages of this template engine is the availability of full documentation in Russian and English.
-Below are links to the most important sections of the documentation:
+A big advantage of this template engine is the availability of full documentation in Russian and English; links to the most important sections of the documentation are provided below:

 • Introduction - general information

-• Syntax - rules and style of writing templates
+• Syntax - rules and style for writing templates

 • Directives - conditions, loops, filters, plugins, and macros

-• Variables - access and update of variable, array, and hash values
+• Variables - accessing and updating variable, array, and hash values

 • Virtual Methods - predefined functions for processing variables, arrays, and hashes

-• Plugins and Filters - advanced capabilities of the template engine, A-Parser supports the following plugins:
+• Plugins and Filters - extended capabilities of the template engine, A-Parser supports the following plugins:

-• Date - for generating formatted date strings
+• Date - for generating formatted strings with dates

-• Dumper - output of data structure dump
+• Dumper - outputting a data structure dump

-• Format - for creating formatting functions based on the printf syntax
+• Format - for creating formatting functions based on printf syntax

 • HTML - for creating HTML elements and escaping HTML code

-• Filter - for creating and using filters defined and available through plugin loading
+• Filter - for creating and using filters defined and accessible through plugin loading

 • Math - for using any mathematical functions